rtigran/rdf2adoc/README.md

 CAUTION: The content of this path will be deleted every time rdf2adoc is started!!!

 * **`puml_inpath: "./fragments/puml/"`**
-Path where the generated PlantUMl files will be stored
+Path where the generated PlantUML files will be stored
 CAUTION: The content of this path will be deleted every time rdf2doc is started!!!

 *  **`logfile: "rdf2adoc.log"`**